 In December 1986, GCI adopted a Stock Option Plan (the "Option Plan") in order to provide a special incentive to officers, non-employee directors, and employees by offering them an opportunity to acquire an equity interest in GCI.
 The Option Plan provides for the grant of options for a maximum of 3,200,000 shares of GCI Class A common stock, subject to adjustment upon the occurrence of stock dividends, stock splits, mergers, consolidations or certain other changes in corporate structure or capitalization.
-If an option expires or terminates, the shares subject to the option will be available for further grants of options under the Option Plan.
-The Option Plan is administered by GCI's Board of Directors or a committee of disinterested persons.
+If an option expires or terminates, the shares subject to the option Plan is administered by GCI's Board of Directors or a committee of disinterested persons.